SandeshRangreji/Iterative-Query-Refinement/PROJECT_OVERVIEW.md

 ## Overview

-This is an **exploratory ablation study** examining how retrieval techniques control document relevance in samples, and how this relevance control affects topic modeling with BERTopic.
+This is an **exploratory ablation study** examining how retrieval techniques control document relevance in samples, and how this relevance control affects topic modeling.
 The investigation is **descriptive and observational** - we measure effects and document trends without predetermined hypotheses about what constitutes "better" topic modeling.

+The framework supports multiple topic modeling methods (BERTopic, LDA).
+See [USAGE.md](USAGE.md) for configuration details.

 ### Key Observation